ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 Late-Onset Symptoms

-If instability or effusion develops after the 9-month mark, your student is disqualified under the symptom clause (Section 6.18.d(2)).
+If symptoms, instability, or muscle atrophy develop after the 12-month mark, your student is disqualified under the symptom condition in Section 6.18.d(4).
 Do not skip rehab milestones to meet a calendar deadline.

 Re-Injury

-A re-tear resets the 9-month clock entirely.
+A re-tear resets the 12-month clock entirely.
 The documentation package must be rebuilt around the revision procedure.
+Note that recurrent ACL reconstruction is a separate disqualification under Section 6.18.d(5).

 After this step, you have covered every ACL-related scenario DoDMERB can present.